- Matched Betting Quick Start Guide (1) – Bonus SR & SNR (Free Bet): Introduction

 SR is commonly used by the bookies in Continental Europe & Caribbean regions, while SNR often in the form of Free Bet is very popular in the UK & Ireland.
 In matched betting, you may expect to cash out at least 85% and 70% of SR and SNR value respectively.

-This Matched Betting Quick Start Guide (1) – Bonus SR & SNR (Free Bet) will make full explanation about how the bonus & free bet works in matched betting.
+This Matched Betting Quick Start Guide (1) – Bonus SR & SNR (Free Bet) will make a full explanation about how the bonus & free bet works in matched betting.

 GEM Matched Betting Quick Start Guides